 In wealthy nations the number of measles cases had dropped dramatically after the introduction of the measles vaccine in 1963.

-According to the WHO, in 1966 there were about 100 million cases of smallpox worldwide, causing an estimated two million deaths.
+According to the WHO, there were in 1966 about 100 million cases of smallpox worldwide, causing an estimated two million deaths.

 In 1974, the WHO adopted the goal of universal vaccination by 1990 to protect children against six preventable infectious diseases: measles, poliomyelitis, diphtheria, whooping cough, tetanus, and tuberculosis.